Five SEO Best Practices for Building Pillar Pages [Video]

 • Awareness Stage: the 'Why.'
 They are searching for typical problems or issues they may be facing.
 In the Awareness Stage, you provide the reader with helpful tips and information to help understand their pain points, building a connection with the reader and helping them understand why they need help.
 You reassure the reader, 'We understand your problem; you are not alone; we have the answers to help you.'

-• Consideration Stage: Readers will begin asking ‘How.’
-They want answers to their pain points and ease them, along with information about trips and tricks and lessons learned and what, at a high level, can improve them.
+• Consideration Stage: Readers will begin asking 'How.'
+In the Consideration stage, they want answers to their pain points and ease them, along with information about trips and tricks and lessons learned and what, at a high level, can improve them.
 Your competency page in this stage should provide them with options and vital information.

 • Decision Stage: This is where your viewers come to a specific page to learn how to solve their problems.
 Help your viewer answers questions about selecting the right business for them.
 You can construct how-tos, fundamental approaches to apply, what to consider when implementing, and how long it might take to see results.